LogtalkDotOrg/logtalk3/manuals/_sources/userman/predicates.rst.txt

        {bar},
        ...

-In alternative, you can also use the :ref:`directives_uses_2` directive and write:
+A better alternative is to use the :ref:`directives_uses_2` directive and
+write:

 ::